Transnational Law's Legality

-In this essay, I argue that transnational law does indeed have formal legal character.
-To do so, I depart from the trend of socio-legal scholarship, instead applying a jurisprudential perspective.
-Specifically, I argue that public fiduciary theory is well-placed to explain both the nature of authority evoked by transnational legal orders, and the broader character of the law these orders purport to represent.
-This theory claims that the fiduciary character of an organization, namely its other-regarding purpose and adherence to certain procedural standards, is necessary for its claim to legitimate authority.
-By addressing these jurisprudential questions, public fiduciary theory enables the formulation of a persuasive rebuttal vis-à-vis scholars who deny transnational law its formal legal character.
-Ultimately, I argue that despite the private constitution of transnational law-making bodies, and their lack of express public authorization, by fulfilling a transnational fiduciary role they exercise authority which either is or closely resembles public authority.
+I argue that transnational law has a formal legal character.
+To do so, I build on socio-legal scholarship in this domain, but apply a jurisprudential perspective.
+Specifically, I argue that public fiduciary theory is well-placed to explain the nature of authority evoked by transnational legal orders, as well as their legal features and constitution.
+This theory claims that the fiduciary character of an organization--i.e., its other-regarding purpose and adherence to certain procedural standards--is a necessary feature of its claim to legitimate authority.
+By addressing these jurisprudential questions, public fiduciary theory contests scholars who deny transnational law's formal legal character.
+Ultimately, I argue that despite the private constitution of some transnational law-making bodies, and their lack of express public authorization, by fulfilling a transnational fiduciary role they exercise authority which either is or closely resembles public authority.
 This, in turn, contributes to the legal character of the transnational norms these bodies generate.
 I use the International Organization for Standardization as an illustrative case study.
-The implications of this approach include acknowledging that law can exist beyond state regulation, either national or international, as well as denying coercion to be an essential element of law.
+The implications of this approach include acknowledging that law can exist beyond national or international state regulation, and a denial that coercion is an essential element of law.

 Keywords: Transnational Law, Public Fiduciary Theory, Transnational Organizations, Authority, Jurisprudence